About Us

 ACT’s inaugural production, Cabaret, was produced in 2012, with direction by Bob Hupp, then the producing artistic director of the Arkansas Repertory Theatre.
 ACT has gone on to produce well-received and critically acclaimed musicals and plays, including the world premiere stage adaptation of the Academy Award-winning film Mrs. Miniver in 2015, the original musical During Wind and Rain in 2017, and a yearly production of an original adaptation of Charles Dickens’s A Christmas Carol.
 Argenta has made a name for itself as a destination for outstanding theatre, but that is just one facet of our varied mission.

 The Argenta Contemporary Theatre also conducts a robust education outreach program, with our ACTing Up summer camp being the flagship.
 Beginning in 2014, students from across Central Arkansas have gathered for a two-week summer intensive in acting, music, dance, and film at our signature educational program.
-Over the years our educational program has expanded to include the PACT scholarship program in conjunction with the University of Arkansas Pulaski Technical College, the ACT II program for adult theatrical education, and our daytime student Lunch & Learn matinee performances for area students.
+Now at the Benson/McAdams Argenta Contemporary Theatre Academy, students of all ages further their artistic education year round.
+Over the years our educational program has expanded to include the PACT scholarship program in conjunction with the University of Arkansas Pulaski Technical College, and our daytime student Lunch & Learn matinee performances for area students.

 ACT also seeks to collaborate with area non-profit organizations, artistic institutions, and charitable endeavors to further enrich the community we inhabit and serve.
 Over the years, we have partnered with organizations like Arkansas Enterprises for the Developmentally Disabled, SeisPuentes, the Arkansas Repertory Theatre, Thea Foundation, ACANSA Arts Festival of the South, Opera in the Rock, Laman Library, and many, many more.
 Here at Argenta, we believe that our collaboration with these and many other organizations doing great work in Central Arkansas allows all of us to expand our reach to serve those who need it most.